-A year after grieving orca Tahlequah showed the world how tightly bonded orcas are to their families, theis proposing to build a net pen in Puget Sound to capture, treat and house southern resident orcas temporarily or even permanently.
+A year after grieving orca Tahlequah showed the world how tightly bonded orcas are to their families, the Whale Sanctuary is proposing to build a net pen in Puget Sound to capture, treat and house southern resident orcas temporarily or even permanently.
 They also propose to house orcas “retired” from aquariums.
 The California-based nonprofit organization is hosting public meetings at five locations in Washington over the next two weeks to discuss its plans.

 Introducing non-native orcas into southern resident orca range is a terrible idea, for the biological and cultural risk it will introduce to these endangered pods.
 Capturing southern resident orcas is an even worse idea.